zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data-import/prepare-data-import/use-bulkwriter.md

 # PosixPath('/folder/5868ba87-743e-4d9e-8fa6-e07b39229425')
 ```

 BulkWriter generates a UUID, creates a sub-folder using the UUID in the provided output directory, and places all generated files in the sub-folder.
+[Click here to download the prepared sample data](https://assets.zilliz.com/bulk_writer.zip).

 Possible folder structures are as follows: